vokseverk/Vokseverk.CloudExtras/README.md

 - Vokseverk.Web.live.config

-A deploy script for copying the frontend build to the UmbracoCloud site, along with the C# helpers and the Web.config transform
+A deploy script for copying the frontend build to the Umbraco Cloud site, along with the C# helpers and the Web.config transform (fun fact: There's an XSLT to _transform_ the transform from its initial state into the final transform file).

 - DEPLOY.sh